thammer/htmlplayground/README.md

 # htmlplayground
-Misc HTML5, CSS and JavaScript snippets
+Small experiments with HTML5, CSS and JavaScript.